Chapter 1 Returning Home

 Well I'm going home.

 We pulled into the driveway, the smoothly repaved blacktop gliding quietly underneath his truck tires.
 It looked exactly the same, but entirely different.
-The house was identical to how it was when I left five years ago, but it was creamy/ beige now, accented by burgundy shutters and a newly constructed wooden front porch.
-The landscaping was new, shrubs and bushes neatly manicured and arranged in the lush green lawn.
-Considering he had been a bachelor for so long, I had expected the house to look like a rundown piece of shit by now.
+The house was identical to how it was when I left five years ago, but it was a creamy beige now, accented by burgundy shutters and a new wood porch.
+The landscaping was new too, shrubs and bushes neatly manicured and arranged on the lush green lawn.
+Considering he had been a bachelor for so long, I had expected the house to look like a rundown piece of crap by now.
 It was a pleasant surprise to come home to the complete opposite.

 "Dad, please don't overexert yourself.
-I can get the bags," I pleaded, while I watched my father lift the overstuffed suitcases from his truck.
+I can get the bags," I pleaded, watching my father lift the overstuffed suitcases from his truck.

 He eyed me sideways, disdainfully ignoring my concern.
 Charlie, ever the manly man, was never one to accept assistance or pity, particularly from a woman.
-He had recently retired from the Forks police force when had been injured during a robbery, and his wounded leg rendered it difficult for him to stand for long periods of time.
-As a result he'd decided to open his own private investigation company based in Seattle.
+He had recently retired from the Forks Police Force when had been injured during a robbery, and his wounded leg rendered it difficult for him to stand for long periods of time.
+As a result, he decided to open his own private investigation company based in Seattle.
 It had been doing rather well, proving to be a lucrative career, as cheating husbands and wives and their scornful mates were apparently plentiful.

-I noticed that had acquired a minor limp, but only because I was looking for it.
-His hair had gotten slightly gray, lightened tufts sprouting out from the sides of his otherwise dark, wavy hair.
-His face still held its youthful manliness.
-When I was little I used to think he was the most handsome man in the whole world, and that I would most certainly marry him one day.
-He was still one of the most handsome men I had ever seen, but my silly, childish desires to wed my father were no more.
+I noticed that had acquired a minor limp.
+His hair had gotten slightly gray, lightened tufts sprouting out from the sides of his otherwise dark, wavy hair, though his face still held its youthful manliness.
+When I was little, I used to think he was the most handsome man in the whole world, and that I would marry him one day.

 "Bella are you kidding me with all this luggage?"
 Charlie scowled as he hauled suitcase after suitcase from his truck begrudgingly, grunting and muttering under his breath.
 I smiled sheepishly at him before cringing.
 The heaviest suitcase, completely full of shoes was the last to go.